NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 • Kerala NEET UG Counselling 2025: CEE Kerala (cee.kerala.gov.in) holds counselling for 85% state seats.
 For Kerala NEET passouts.

-• Lakshadweep NEET UG Counselling 2025: Education Dept (lakshadweep.gov.in) conducts counselling.
+• Lakshadweep NEET UG Counselling 2025: The Education Dept (lakshadweep.gov.in) conducts counselling.
 Only for NEET 2025 qualifiers from Lakshadweep.

 • Madhya Pradesh NEET UG Counselling 2025: DME MP (dme.mponline.gov.in) holds online counselling.
 For NEET 2025 qualified MP residents.